nickygerritsen/active_admin/docs/0-installation.md

     $> rails generate active_admin:install

 This will install Active Admin the default settings.
-By default it will create a new Devise user / model called AdminUser.
-To change the name of the user class, simply pass the class as the last argument:

-    $> rails generate active_admin:install User

-Instead of generating an AdminUser class, this command will create a User class.
+It will not create a devise user

-You can skip the Devise user class all together by using the `skip-users` flag:

-    $> rails generate active_admin:install --skip-users

-NOTE: If you don't use the default user settings, you will need to configure the settings in `config/intializers/active_admin.rb` to suite your needs.
+NOTE: You will need to configure the settings in `config/intializers/active_admin.rb` to suite your needs.

 After running the installer, run `rake db:migrate` to ensure that all db tables